Planning for Skills Development

 Each Cross-Curricular Skill includes ways pupils can develop aspects of Self-Management while progressing in the Cross-Curricular Skill.

 Explore: Investigate, make predictions and solve problems through interaction with digital tools.

 Express: Create, develop, present and publish ideas and information responsibly using a range of digital media and manipulate a range of assets to produce multimedia products.

 Teachers should infuse skills into their content instruction.
 This can help pupils to engage with the skills frameworks.
 It can also help teachers with planning, as they identify and build skills into their schemes of work.

 Teachers should highlight how the Cross-Curricular Skills and the Thinking Skills and Personal Capabilities are developed and used as part of all subject areas.
 This can help pupils make real connections in their learning.
 It can also help them to transfer their learning from one subject context to another and to their life outside the classroom.

-See the Thinking Skills and Personal Capabilities page for more information.
+See Thinking Skills and Personal Capabilities at Key Stage 3 for more information.